abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

 Then, you need to pull the imports defined in the config file.
 In the root folder of your site run:

 ```
-humo mod get
+hugo mod get
 ```
+This command will:
+* run all the imports defined in your config file;
+* download this module;
-This will download the module and add a `require` row in your `go.mod` file with the module URL.
+* add a `require` row in your `go.mod` file with the module URL.

 This is the code for the **production** config file.
 If you need to test the module on development or staging environment, refer to https://gohugo.io/getting-started/configuration/#configuration-directory for setting different environments, and to https://gohugo.io/hugo-modules/configuration/#module-configuration-top-level to use the `replacements` option to edit the module locally without pushing the commits to your forked repo of the module.